andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

         This field is a single large reStructuredText blob.
 Go wild.
 Explaining details is good.

-    cs-technical-loc-rst:
+    mc-technical-loc-rst:
       en-US: |
-        You are talking to a Tier-2 Customer Service Representative.
+        You are talking to a Tier-2 Member Care Representative.

         What changed?